jimmykurian/Reactivities/client-app/docs/app/router/Routes/variables/routes.md

 An array of route objects defining the routes for the application.
 Each route object contains a path and the corresponding component to render.
-The routes include paths for the home page, activity dashboard, activity details, and activity form.
+The routes include paths for the activity dashboard, activity details, and activity form.
 The ActivityForm component is used for both creating and managing activities.
 The `key` prop is used to differentiate between the create and manage routes for the ActivityForm component.